-The Building and Operating Committee recommends that the Board of Directors authorize the setting of a public hearing to receive public comment on the Golden Gate Bridge, Highway and Transportation District's Draft 2024 Americans with Disabilities Act (ADA) Transition Plan (Plan) for District-owned Facilities.
-The broadly noticed public hearing would take place on Thursday, May 23, 2024, at 9:00 a.m. in the Board Room, Administration Building, Golden Gate Bridge Toll Plaza, San Francisco, CA.
+The Building and Operating Committee recommends that the Board of Directors (Board) adopt the Golden Gate Bridge, Highway and Transportation District's (District) Draft 2024 Americans with Disabilities Act (ADA) Transition Plan (Plan) for District-owned facilities.

-This matter will be presented to the Board of Directors at its April 26, 2024, meeting for appropriate action.
+This matter will be presented to the Board of Directors at its June 28, 2024, meeting for appropriate action.